sc-ventures/cloudbreak-documentation/docs/aws-create.md

 After creating a cluster, you can view your spot instance requests, including bid price, on the EC2 dashboard under **INSTANCES** > **Spot Requests**.
 For more information about spot instances, refer to [AWS documentation](https://aws.amazon.com/ec2/spot/).

-#### File System
+#### File system

 If you would like to access S3 from your cluster, you must configure access to S3 trough an instance profile.
-For instructions, refer to [Configuring Access to S3](aws-data.md#configuring-access-to-s3).
+For instructions, refer to [Configuring access to S3](aws-data.md#configuring-access-to-s3).

 {!docs/common/create-adv-4.md!}